Olusamimaths/DecentraDoc/README.md

 # DecentraDoc

-### DecentraDoc is a decentralized word documentation application
+### DecentraDoc is a decentralized word processing application
 DecentraDoc is an open source, real time, collaborative text editor built from scratch using Reactjs,Web socket and Solidity

 ## Idea